-(2) Additional Briefing; Oral Argument by Indigent Defendant.
-The court may, in the exercise of its discretion, allow additional briefing to address issues raised in the indigent defendant's statement.
-Participation in oral argument by the indigent defendant is permitted only by order of the court on its own motion in exceptional cases.
+(2) Additional Briefing; Oral Argument by Indigent Defendant or Applicant .
+The court may, in the exercise of its discretion, allow additional briefing to address issues raised in the indigent defendant's or applicant's statement.
+Participation in oral argument by the indigent defendant or applicant is permitted only by order of the court on its own motion in exceptional cases.

 The title of this rule was amended, effective October 1, 2014, to clarify that an indigent defendant may file a statement of additional grounds for review.